To enjoy the full Mail & Guardian online experience: please upgrade your browser

 If successful, it would be the first time a spacecraft has brought such a sample back to Earth, other than from our own Moon.

 Scientists hope it could unlock secrets of the solar system’s formation and shed light on the risk to Earth from asteroid impacts.

 Nasa scientist Paul Abell, who monitored the return, said Hayabusa was significant from in terms planetary defence, bearing in mind an asteroid impact is thought to have wiped out the dinosaurs.

 Knowing the physical characteristics of near-Earth asteroids would be useful “in case we see something coming at us in the future”, he said.
-As leftover matter from the building of the solar system, he added, asteroids could also tell us about its formation and possibly the origins of life.

 “It has actually gone really well.
 It is a very significant event,” he told Reuters.